 How many years funding can we apply for?

-Usually over one, two or three years.
+Most of our grants last one, two or three years.

 How much do you give out in funding each year?